- Item 1: Introduction

 Item 4: Advisory Business

-Middleton & Company is registered as an Investment Adviser with the State of Washington.
+Middleton & Company is registered with the Securities Exchange Commission.
 We were founded in 2016 and are a fee-only firm.
 George Middleton, Taylor Anderson, and Kailie Abascal, are the firm’s owners, and Kingston Hollman is our Chief Compliance Officer.
-Discretionary assets under management were $101,495,636 as of December 31, 2023.
+Discretionary assets under management were $114,871,268 as of November 08, 2024.

 Financial Planning and Investment Management Services